Freedom of association and collective bargaining

 Through If’s Supplier Code of Conduct, If ensures not to engage with suppliers or other counterparts who have substantially neglected their obligations to their business partners, employees, or the general public.
 In this way If also respects the rights of contingent workers in If’s operations.

 At Hastings, the mechanism for formal collective consultation is the Hastings Colleague Forum (HCF).
 The HCF is a group of democratically elected employees who represent all business areas and sites.
 The forum facilitates collective bargaining and is committed to genuine consultation in which the employees can influence real change.
-The HCF constitution provides consultation on significant changes to the company; organisational structure change, terms and conditions of employment including all aspects of the remuneration and benefits package.
-Hastings also operates an advocacy agenda which sees the company work with the forum to promote colleague benefits and initiatives.
+The HCF constitution provides consultation on significant changes to the company, including organisational structure change, terms and conditions of employment, all aspects of the remuneration, and benefits package.
+Hastings also operates an advocacy agenda which sees the company work with the forum to promote employee benefits and initiatives.

 Updated